Skip to content

 + architecture × 0.10 + practices × 0.05

-Structure validation (project layout, pyproject.toml completeness) is handled by axm-init with 16 dedicated checks. axm-audit focuses on code quality.
+Structure validation (project layout, pyproject.toml completeness) is handled by axm-init with dedicated checks.
+Tooling availability checks (ruff, mypy, uv on PATH) emit informational findings only.
+Both categories produce findings but are intentionally excluded from the composite score — axm-audit focuses on code quality.

 Category Scoring